|Domestic earth pin sockets

 Czechoslovak engineers were of the opinion that no property-related provisions should apply to a generally used device.
 After long negotiations Siemens-Schuckertwerke renounced royalties, but only for the territory of Czechoslovakia.
 Export of Czechoslovak made Schuko plugs and sockets was not allowed.
 This was unacceptable to the Czechoslovak Electrotechnical Union.

 A deadline for the introduction of the standard was already set.
 It had to come into force in the course of 1933.
-The only other system that was tested in practice was the system used in France and Belgium.
+The only other system that was tested in practice was the system used in Belgium and possibly in France (see praragraph B and C).
 Moreover, the use of this system was not tied to any property rights.
 That is why it was possible to simply take over the Belgian norm then in force.

 The Czechoslovak standard ČSN-ESČ 107 for earth pin sockets (the “Belgian norm”) was approved on 23 May 1933 and stipulated that from June 1, 1934 no other socket types should be used in newly build and renovated homes, offices and workplaces.
 Not earthed sockets were banned, but remain available only for replacement of broken items in older buildings.